nus-cs2113-AY2425S1/ip/docs/README.md

 ## Getting Started

-1. Make sure you have Java 11 installed on your computer.
-Note that it does not work on newer versions of Java.
+1. Make sure you have Java 17 or above installed on your computer.
 2. Download the .jar file from [here](https://github.com/yijiano/ip/releases).
 3. Open a terminal in the directory which you saved the .jar file, then run the following:
 ```